WowWeeLabs/REV-iOS-SDK/README.md

 Projects using this SDK
 ---------------------------------
-* [WowWee MiPosaur Official App](https://itunes.apple.com/hk/app/miposaur/id982095901?mt=8) - Official app developed by WowWee using this SDK.
+* [WowWee REV Official App](https://itunes.apple.com/hk/app/r.e.v.-robotic-enhanced-vehicles/id968261465?mt=8) - Official app developed by WowWee using this SDK.
 * Send us a pull request to add your app here